 I would love to see more personal trainers teaching the real food mantra rather than promoting the protein powder, meal replacement culture.

+When it comes to health, we must consider where our food is sourced, the agricultural ramifications for our food, what we put on our skin, what chemicals we use in our home and our overall impact on the planet and how we can leave it better off than when we arrived.
 I’m not so sure that my generation has done this, but for the younger generation I see a glimmer – it’s there in other presenters on the Wellness Hub stage at the Fitness Show and in my adult children.
 They are all talking about living a life that’s real, eating real foods, taking time out for oneself and generally making sure (as my dear friend Kim Morrison says in her book The Art of Self Love) that we stay within the power of the self-love circle.
 That is, remaining self aware, and promoting self care, discipline, control and respect, not only for ourselves, but for others and the planet.